What do Stripe, Facebook, Google, Adobe, and SalesForce have in common?

 Team building with Museum Hack (n.) – the action of creating or reinforcing trust, skills, rapport, and social good will between a group of people through a shared experience.

-While those two definitions may be similar, there’s an important distinction.
+While those two definitions may be similar, there’s an important distinction when it comes to actual team activities.
 We’re committed to developing and promoting specific skills with our team building events.
-All of our tours designed for companies focus on improving communication skills, building rapport and morale, boosting trust, and just generally allowing your team members to really get to know each other outside the work environment.
+All of our tours designed for companies focus on improving communication skills, building rapport and morale, boosting trust, and just generally allowing your team members to really get toknow each other outside the work environment.

-Of course, every tour can be adjusted to meet your exact needs.
-If everyone in your office is already the best of friends and you’d rather focus more on developing leadership skills, we can craft an experience for that.
-Or maybe your office’s communication skills are down and you can’t seem to figure out how to solve it – we can help.
+Of course, every team building tour can be adjusted to meet your exact needs.
+If everyone in your office is already the best of friends and you’d rather focus more on developing leadership skills, then we can craft an experience for that.
+Or maybe your office’s communication skills are down and you can’t seem to figure out how to solve it – we have team activities that can help with that too.

-A Brief History of Team Building, Museum Hack Style
+A Brief History of Team Building in San Francisco, Museum Hack Style

 Little did Museum Hack Founder and CEO Nick Gray know that he was about to fall in love one evening in New York City.